Little Yoga Space

 • improve your hands-on adjustments as a yoga teacher and learn some partner work you can integrate into your classes

-At this level we focus on the therapeutic application and on sequencing for the client in front of us.
+This level focuses on the therapeutic application and on sequencing for the client in front of us.
 This is for those of you who wish to become professional Thai Massage practitioners.
 By the end of this training you will be able to give a relevant 1.5-2h treatment.

 What will you learn in this course?